 Having a close relative (mother, sister, daughter) with ovarian or breast cancer also raises your risk.
 You’re more likely to get fallopian tube cancer if you inherited a change (mutation) to the BRCA gene, which makes ovarian and breast cancers more likely.

 Women at increased risk of developing fallopian tube cancer may wish to talk to their doctor about a salpingo-oophorectomy.
 In this procedure, the surgeon removes the fallopian tubes and the ovaries as a preventative measure against cancer, even if cancer has not been diagnosed.
 If you have a history of breast or ovarian cancer in your family, you should discuss your concerns with a genetic counselor.

 Fallopian Tube Cancer Symptoms

-The key to a good prognosis for patients with fallopian tube cancer is early detection.
+The key to a good prognosis for patients with fallopian tube cancer is to catch it in its early stage.
 Unfortunately, many patients do not report any symptoms at all, or their symptoms are confused with an unrelated medical condition.
 Some common symptoms of fallopian tube cancer include: